 - A Certificate in Sustainable Food & Farming

-- The United States Department of Agriculture’s national library offers an alternative farming systems information website to facilitate the Production of Organic Foods.
-The information available is a great place for entrepreneurs at the beginning of their organic enterprise development.
+- The United States Department of Agriculture’s national library is invaluable.
+It offers an alternative farming systems information website.
+It facilitates the Production of Organic Foods.
+The information available is a great resource.
+Entrepreneurs at the beginning of their organic enterprise development find it helpful.

-- The United States Department of Agriculture’s national library offers a plethora of information regarding the standards required to develop, maintain, or manage a certified organic operation.
+- The United States Department of Agriculture’s national library offers resources.
+Information includes standards required to develop, maintain, or manage a certified organic operation.

-It is noted that license mandates for those working as agriculture professionals will vary by state or local law.
-Students interested in exploring the licensing mandates and options should utilize two of the government’s agencies to determine the requirements in your jurisdiction –
+License mandates for agriculture professionals will vary by state or local law.
+Some online students explore the licensing mandates and options.
+They use the government’s agencies to determine the requirements in their jurisdiction.

-- The NASDA -the National Association of State Departments of Agriculture, established in the early part of the 20th century, is a nonprofit organization whose membership includes representatives of all 50 states, plus additional U.S. territories.
-The NASDA was developed to enhance the agriculture business in the United States through key partnerships, public engagement, and industry-sanctioned policies.
-The NASDA -the National Association of State Departments of Agriculture offers a searchable database that can be searched as follows –
+NASDA is the National Association of State Departments of Agriculture.
+It was established in the early part of the 20th century.
+It is a nonprofit organization whose membership includes representatives of all 50 states.
+There are other U.S. territories.
+The NASDA enhances the agricultural business in the United States.
+This happens through key partnerships, public engagement, and industry-sanctioned policies.
+The National Association of State Departments of Agriculture offers a searchable database –

-It is noted that agriculture scholarships for college students are available from a wide variety of resources that include scholarships for agriculture majors provided by the private sector, professional associations, schools, and many state/federal governmental agencies.
+Agriculture scholarships for college students are available from a wide variety of resources.
+These include scholarships for agriculture majors.
+The private sector, professional associations, and schools provide them.
+Many state/federal governmental agencies.

-Most agriculture scholarships offered by professional associations are generally merit-based, although the applicant’s financial status may be considered well, depending on the scholarship program.
+Most agriculture scholarships offered by professional associations are generally merit-based.
+The applicant’s financial status matters.
+It may be considered, depending on the scholarship program.